Huge fire extinguished at oil facility in southern Lebanon

 The Zahrani Oil Installation is about 50 kilometers (30 miles) south of Beirut.
 It is close to one of Lebanon’s main power stations, which stopped functioning two days ago due to a fuel shortage.

-Earlier in the day, the head of the civil defense, Raymound Khattar, told the local MTV station that they believe there were 300,000 liters of gasoline in the tanker.
-Khattar added that work focused on extinguishing the fire and cooling down a nearby tanker, to keep it from igniting.
+Earlier in the day, the head of the civil defense, Raymound Khattar, told the local MTV station that he believes there were 300,000 liters (79,250 gallons) of gasoline in the tanker.
+Khattar added that workers focused on extinguishing the fire and cooling down a nearby tanker to keep it from igniting.

+Earlier this summer, a warehouse fire in the country’s north where fuel was illegally stored killed more than 20 people and injured dozens more who were badly burned.
+It was one of the worst tragedies to hit Lebanon, which is grappling with multiple crises and crippling fuel shortages.

 In August 2020, a blaze at Beirut’s port triggered a massive explosion that killed at least 215 people, wounded thousands and destroyed the facility and nearby neighborhoods.
 The blast at Beirut’s port, one of the largest non-nuclear explosions ever reported, was caused by hundreds of tons of ammonium nitrate, a highly explosive material used in fertilizers that had been improperly stored for years.

-Earlier this year, a German company found dangerous nuclear material stored at the facility in Zahrani.
-Eight small containers that weigh less that 2 kilograms (4.4 pounds) containing depleted uranium salts were removed shortly afterward.
+Earlier this year, a German company found dangerous nuclear materialstored at the facility in Zahrani.
+Eight small containers that weigh less than 2 kilograms (4.4 pounds) containing depleted uranium salts were removed shortly afterward.